dmorgorg/scs/src/routes/about/+page.md

 <br/>

-<div class="alkes">(At time of writing&mdash;29th December, 2023&mdash;I am heading off for a couple of months riding in Sri Lanka and then for a couple more in Spain and Portugal.)</div>
+<div class="alkes">(At time of writing this bio&mdash;29th December, 2023&mdash;I am heading off for a couple of months riding in Sri Lanka and then for a couple more in Spain and Portugal.)</div>

 <br/><br/>